Guide

 Reading the COT Panel

-The terminal displays COT data for AUD, CAD, CHF, EUR, GBP, JPY, NZD, and USD futures (all quoted vs. USD).
+The terminal displays COT data for AUD, CAD, CHF, EUR, GBP, JPY, and NZD futures (all quoted vs. USD — the CFTC does not publish a standalone USD futures contract directly comparable to the others, so USD does not appear as its own row).
 Each row shows the long/short bar, Long%, net contracts, the week-over-week net change (WoW Δ), an LF/AM alignment dot, net as % of LF open interest (Net%OI), and total LF open interest (OI):

 CFTC Positioning (COT) CFTC · week ending 2026-04-07 · loaded 22:25 GMT-3